kikoshoung/scratchcard/README.md

     // A wrapper element for scratch card, must be an original dom object
     container: null,

-    // Image src for win or not
+    // Image src to show a success or failure
     imgSrc: '',

     // Card size, [{width}, {height}]